mother, tech girl, public speaker, Cat Lady, RAF brat, 2x divorcee, 18x Salesforce Certified Professional, determined survivor

 Moving around a lot has also made me quite partial to a bit of travel and my current job suits me in terms of seeing a bit of the world.
 These last few years I have been to the US, India, Sweden, France, Germany and the Netherlands – albeit for work – India, in particular, made me see things differently and showed me what’s important in life.
 It was an experience that stayed with me.
 I now love travelling around the world and having Salesforce community conferences to go to makes it even more fun!

 My little girl Mollie came along in 2012.
 Then in 2013, my world got a lot crazier when I was diagnosed with breast cancer, at 29, having been married to the ex for a whole month.
 Six years along the road, having had all the treatment you can throw at it, plus a double mastectomy and reconstruction, I am doing much better and staving it away.
-It’s been a tough few years, and anxiety has been a real battle.
+It’s been a tough few years, and anxiety was a real battle until I started therapy in October 2019.
 I’m undergoing schema therapy to deal with many things, and I’m topped up with some medication to regulate my mood.
-I’ve been divorced twice, and am enjoying single life and the freedom it affords me.
+I’ve been divorced twice, and am enjoying the single life and the freedom it affords me.
 Mollie reminds me every day why I bothered having treatment in the first place.

-I’m a bit into my genealogy; I have over 5000 individuals in my Ancestry family tree – and counting.
+I like genealogy; I have over 6,000 individuals in my Ancestry family tree – and counting.
 I love researching – finding out who I came from and their stories.
 I recently discovered I have a family link to one of the detectives investigating the Ripper murders in 1888 and I was over the moon.
+Last year, I met my second cousin for the first time thanks to our genealogical studies.
 I get a bit excited about findings, achievements, and history.

 So that’s me, in a nutshell, I hope you enjoy reading about my experiences – writing for me is now cathartic (as many authors and diarists say it is), so I’m not always thinking about my audience when I write, but I hope you can see this for what it is – a collection of candid thoughts, feelings, and experiences, the occasional rant, maybe sometimes some hints and tips, but hopefully something that can help others as much as it is certainly helping me navigate this twisty-turny thing called Life.
 Love to you all.